Are you a Homeowner, Landlord or Business looking for a local Electrician?

 Consumer Units

-The Consumer Unit’s most important part of your electrical system without them our homes wouldn’t be safe.
+The Consumer Unit’s the most important part of your electrical system.
+Without them, our homes wouldn’t be safe.

-RCD’s (residual current device) are used to protect an individual or several circuits and will shut off electricity in the event of electrocution they are the life-saving fuses that protect people.
-Some sockets and portable devices have RCD’s built-in.
+RCDs (residual current devices) are used to protect an individual or several circuits and will shut off electricity in the event of electrocution.
+They are life-saving fuses that protect people.
+Some sockets and portable devices have RCDs built-in.
 They are also known as power breakers.

-Consumer units combine RCD’s and MCB’s to protect the household occupants and electrical system adequately.
+Consumer units combine RCDs and MCBs to protect the household occupants and electrical systems.

 All new units fitted since 2015 must be made from metal and conform to BS7671:2008.
 Every part of your electrical system is connected to the consumer unit.

-Some homes in Basildon still have old fuseboxes instead of a modern consumer unit.
+Some homes in Basildon still have old fuse boxes instead of modern consumer units.

-All power to your home can be switched off via the mains switch on modern consumer units RCD’s are much safer than traditional fuses if your fusebox’s mounted on a wooden base and you have wire fuses then maybe it’s time for an upgrade?
+All power to your home can be switched off via the mains switch on modern consumer units RCDs are much safer than traditional fuses.

-One of our Electricians will happily upgrade your home/business to new 17th edition consumer units containing a mains switch and the latest RCD, MCB and RCBO fuses.
+One of our Electricians will happily upgrade your home/business with a new edition consumer unit containing a mains switch and the latest RCD, MCB and RCBO fuses.

 Appliance Installation